lukepark327/eth-ghost-sol/README.md

 [![node](https://img.shields.io/badge/node-10.14.1-yellow.svg)](https://nodejs.org/en/)

+# OMG

+Ethereum does not use both ```GHOST protocol``` and ```Inclusive protocol```.
+Today's Ethereum is just following the longest chain rule[[5]](https://github.com/twodude/ghost-relay/blob/master/README.md#references)[[6]](https://github.com/twodude/ghost-relay/blob/master/README.md#references)[[7]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

+**Nick Johnson** who is core developer for the Ethereum Foundation said:
+* Ethereum [determines the longest chain based on the total difficulty](https://github.com/ethereum/go-ethereum/blob/525116dbff916825463931361f75e75e955c12e2/core/blockchain.go#L863), which is embedded in the block header.
+Ties are broken randomly.
+* Total difficulty is the [simple sum of block difficulty values](https://github.com/ethereum/go-ethereum/blob/525116dbff916825463931361f75e75e955c12e2/core/blockchain.go#L850) without explicitly counting uncles.
+Difficulty is [computed based on parent difficulty and timestamp, block timestamp, and block number](https://github.com/ethereum/go-ethereum/blob/525116dbff916825463931361f75e75e955c12e2/core/blockchain.go#L850), again without reference to uncles.
+* All of these except tiebreaking are consensus-critical, and so can be expected to be the same across all clients.

 # EUREKA!

 Finally, I have understood the difference between ```GHOST protocol``` and ```Inclusive protocol```.
 Now the implementation is not based on ```GHOST protocol``` but ```Inclusive protocol```.

 I implemented the DAG structure on solidity.
 The implementation of DAG will be able to be widely used because it is written generically.
+<!--
 Click [HERE]() to download it.
-<!--
-Link
 -->

 However, the title of this project will still be ```GHOST Relay```.
 Cuz It's so cute! :ghost: